Enhanced design consistency & navigation for Royal Mail’s digital experience.

 Challenge

-• Cluttered interface with a large amount of text and links.
+• Cluttered interface overloaded users with links.

-• Poor responsiveness on mobile devices.
+• Poor mobile responsiveness hurt usability on smaller devices.

 Objective